nfdi4plants/nfdi4plants.knowledgebase/src/docs/fundamentals/ElectronicLabNotebooks.md

 The user interface is simply and responsive designed, you can access the ELN from any device with internet.
 It has two sections, one for experiments and one for database.
-In the experiment section, you can easily add and edit your current studies.
+In the experiment section, you can easily protocol your current studies and assays or review already exiting protocols.
 You can tag your entry with metadata for better findability and determine view and writing rights.
 In the text field you can freely write text, add templates or insert images and tables.

 Down below are different fields, where you can either add steps for you experiment, link to other experiments or objects from the database or add your own custom field.
 Also you can comment the experiment, timestamp it either through a trusted source or through a blockchain.
 You can duplicate you experiment, lock it or export it.

 The database is a collection of different objects like instruments, plants, chemicals and so on.